Don’t Hesitate Make An Appointment With Us Today!

 One choice is the cautery medicine which creates a lousy living environment for the virus.
 The virus eventually gets beat up and leaves.
 The treatment is pretty easy – application two times a day.
 But it MUST be done twice a day which becomes tedious.
 Remember, this treatment will often be for teens, pre-teens, or children.
 It can be a challenge to get them to do anything twice a day.
 The tissue damage is gradual and controlled.
 Unfortunately, there is no timeline for the virus to disappear.
 It could be weeks or months.
 If there are multiple or very large warts, this may be the better option as there are no limitations of activity with this treatment.

 Our second option is to excavate the entire wart.
 This is known as curettement.
 The surrounding skin has to be anesthetized.
 That means an injection.
 The wart is removed in its entirety.
-The is in a capsule – a surrounded wall that separates it from normal tissue.
+The wart is in a capsule – a surrounded wall that separates it from normal tissue.
 This actually helps in removing the wart.
-Remember the Basement Membrance?
+Remember the Basement Membrane?
 This treatment allows good visualization of the membrane to avoid damage.

 This option is good for single lesions that are less than 2 cm in size.
 Healing is typically finished within 2 weeks.
 Activity can resume in several days.
 Additionally, removing the wart is the best way to get a specimen sent to the lab to confirm it is a wart and not a more worrisome concern.